Ethical Investment & banking

 Clarifications

-• If the university employs a third party fund manager it is still required to have its own ethical investment policy statement.
-The ethical investment policy of a fund manager will not score points.
+• If the university employs a third party fund manager to invest on its behalf it is still required to have its own Ethical Investment Policy.
+The Ethical Investment Policy of a fund manager will not score points.

 Clarifications